EBeanes250/EBeanes250/README.md

 - 👋 Hi, I’m @EBeanes250
-- 👀 I’m interested in scraping data in R using the baseballr package (NCAA college stats) Any help will be apperceiated.
+- 👀 I’m interested in R using the baseballr package (NCAA college stats) Any help will be apperceiated.
 - 📫 How to reach me ethanb28@gmail.com